 I have fifteen years’ experience of providing Clinical Supervision in the NHS and in independent practice to Psychologists, Psychotherapists, Counsellors, Doctoral level Trainees and a range of other health professionals.
-I am an EMDR Europe Accredited Consultant/Supervisor and a BABCP Accredited Supervisor.
+I am an EMDR Europe Accredited Consultant/Supervisor.
 I am on the British Psychological Society Register of Applied Psychological Practice Supervisors and I have a Post-Graduate Certificate in the Supervision of Applied Psychological Practice from the University of Oxford.

 I offer individual and group supervision to clinicians wanting to develop their use of EMDR, CBT or Integrative Psychotherapy.
 I also offer supervision for therapists working towards EMDR Europe accreditation as practitioners or consultants.
 I supervise professionals working in the NHS, in independent practice and in other organisational contexts.
 The number of clinicians I work with in a group varies from two to four and groups may be for an hour or for two hours.
 Please contact me if you would like to discuss the options for individual or group supervision.